Benjamin-C/ExploSnake/build.md

     1. Wash the board with soap and water, dry it.
 Try not to touch component locations after this (although its not a big problem if you do)
     1. OPTIONAL: Wash the board with IPA.
 1. Install U1 by reflow if possible or by hand
+1. Install Y1 by reflow if possible or by hand if you do not plan to ultrasonic the board later
 1. Install all R,C
 1. Install D1-4 (Pin 1 is the end with less gold on it)
 1. Use a DMM to confirm that VBUS_RAW, VBUS_FUSED are not shorted to ground or anything else nearby